 RMTS, sometimes referred to as Random Moment Sampling, is a federally-accepted method for tracking employee time and activities.
-According to OMB Circular A-87 (revised 5/10/04), and its accompanying implementation guide, ASMB C-10, "Substitute systems for allocating salaries and wages to federal awards may be used in place of activity reports.
-These systems are subject to approval if required by the cognizant agency.
+According to 2 CFR § 200.430 (i)(5), "Substitute processes or systems for allocating salaries and wages to Federal awards may be used in place of or in addition to the records described in paragraph (1) if approved by the cognizant agency for indirect cost.
 Such systems may include, but are not limited to, random moment sampling...".